FENECON Industrial S — Assembly and Operating Instructions

 -

-Cables with shielding must be used
+Cables with shielding are mandatory.

-Signal interface connection (AA3, AA4)
+Connection — Signal interface (AA3, AA4)

 Signal cables with the following specifications can be connected: